heptarch/heptarch.github.io/hacker/intro.md

 leading to that apotheosis of wonder and hacker spirit captured by Stallman:

 <span style="padding-left: 20px; display:block">
-Look how wonderful this is.
-I bet you didn’t believe this could be done.
+<i>Look how wonderful this is.
+I bet you didn’t believe this could be done.</i>
 </span>

 Viewed this way, hacker culture is a celebration of human wit and ingenuity, of our ability to